dailydotdev/docs/docs/key-features/community-picks.md

 You will then see either a success, already exists or error message.

 :::caution
 Please note that **submitting your own articles is not allowed.** Please share amazing articles from other authors that you have enjoyed.
+If you're looking for ways to post your own content please refer to our ["How to get featured?"](../for-content-creators/how-to-get-featured.md) guide.
 :::

 #### Post already exists